chocolocked/Jalpc/_posts/2024-09-16-stupidThings.md

 Random thoughts rushing in since last night.
 I guess I never quite get over some things like I thought I did.
 Resurging of feelings, resurging of thoughts of what it could be between us.
 Stupid stupid emotions.

-I thought you might be my Lebenslanger Schicksalsschatz, but maybe I'm just delusional.
+I thought you might be my Lebenslanger Schicksalsschatz, but I'm just delusional.
 Am I stupid or wise to hold on to the feelings?

 ==============================================